Discrimination in housing - taking your complaint further

 If you want to make a complaint, you need to find out which ombudsman your estate agent is registered with.
 You can do this by asking your estate agent or search for your estate agent on the ombudsmen websites.

-Complaining about a private landlord or letting agent to a member organisation
+Complaining about a private landlord, estate agent or letting agent to a member organisation

 Some private landlords or estate agents may belong to a member organisation who can look at your discrimination complaint.
 You must first complain to the landlord or estate agent before contacting the relevant organisation.